namkeeheon/Website/site/content/biography/_index.md

   University’s Blair School of Music and was a Cornelius Vanderbilt Scholar.

-  Keeheon has performed with the Nashville Symphony and was a member of the Nashville Sinfonietta under the invitation of Maestro Dean Whiteside for two years, with one year serving as the principal clarinetist.
+  Keeheon has performed with the Nashville Symphony and was the principal clarinetist of the Nashville Sinfonietta under the invitation of Maestro Dean Whiteside.
 He has also enjoyed many performances with the Vanderbilt Orchestra and Wind Symphony, where he has held principal positions in both ensembles.
 He has been featured in student showcases for both solo and chamber repertoire.
   He was a two time finalist for the Vanderbilt Concerto Competition and was a winner of the 2017 Eastern Music Festival Concerto Competition.
 Most recently, he was named the winner of the 2017 Tennessee MTNA Young Artists Woodwind Competition and was named Alternate for the 2018 MTNA Young Artists Division Competition.

   Keeheon has received many awards and honors during his time at Blair,